 Ranchers, farmers from across the nation rush to help Kansas fire victims

-A drone captures stark images of the scarred Kansas land near Coldwater and Greensburg on March 8, 2017.
+U.S. Sen. Jerry Moran spoke Thursday about the wildfires in Kansas on the U.S. Senate floor.
 Ashland volunteer firefighter Bill Neir talks about the sack lunch he received from the kids at Fowler Grade School.

 Start the conversation, or Read more at The Wichita Eagle.